AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-01-18-svg-tutorial-how-to-code-svg-icons-by-hand.md

 - `large-arc-flag`: if `1`, draws a large arc; otherwise, draws a small one.
 - `sweep-flag`: if `1`, draws a clockwise arc; if `0`, draws a counter-clockwise arc.

-One thing you'll notice is that `A` and `a` are almost identical except those last two parameters.
-Whereas an `A` arc has an absolute `x` and a `y` that tell you where the arc ends, the relative arc specifies a delta-x and a delta-y displacement relative to the starting position of the arc.
+One thing you'll notice is that the absolute and relative versions of the arc command (`A`/`a`) are almost identical except for their last two parameters.
+Whereas an uppercase `A` arc has an absolute `x` and a `y` that tell you where the arc ends, the lowercase relative arc specifies a delta-x (`dx`) and a delta-y (`dy`) displacement relative to the starting position of the arc.

 > **Note**: "Delta" is how we denote a change in a value in formal mathematical notation (typically using the Greek letter, &Delta;).
 So "delta-x" (&Delta;x) means "a change in x."